 A17.
 How do you spell Logic Analyzer?

 This is Logic Analyzer in the US.
 In most of the rest of the world it is Logic Analyser.
-We use Logic Analyzer because that is what HP/Agilent and Tektronix use. (top)
+We use Logic Analyzer because that is what HP/Agilent/Keysight and Tektronix use. (top)